UPPMAX/programming_formalisms/docs/tdd/README.md

   - is_probability
 ---

-# TDD
+# Test-driven development

 !!!- info "Learning outcomes"

-    - Understand what TDD is
+    - Understand what test-driven development is
-    - Be able to do TDD
+    - Be able to do test-driven development

 ???- question "For teachers"